- Cancer Information

 Many people use complementary therapies to help them feel better and cope with cancer and its treatment.
 This is also true for people who are dying with cancer.

 Some people find gentle therapies, such as massage and aromatherapy, helpful.
 People who find it uncomfortable or painful to be touched may prefer meditation or visualisation.
-Read more about complementary therapies.

 Alternative therapies are often promoted as cancer cures, and family members, friends or even strangers may suggest you try them when you explain your prognosis.
-Unlike conventional medical treatments, alternative therapies are not scientifically tested or proven to be effective and could be harmful.
-They can be very expensive and could affect management of your symptoms.
+Unlike conventional medical treatments, alternative therapies have not been scientifically tested, so there is no proof they stop cancer growing or spreading.
+They can be very expensive and could interfere with other medicines.

 If you are considering trying an alternative therapy, discuss this with your doctor first.
 Cancer Council does not recommend the use of alternative therapies as a treatment for cancer.